codingMustache/codingMustache/README.md

 ## Joke of the Day

-Our wedding was so beautiful, even the cake was in tiers.
+What did the late tomato say to the early tomato?
+I’ll ketch up

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+Which kind of algorithm is Ron Rivest not famous for creating?
- 1. Responding to change
+ 1. Stream cipher
- 2. Customer collaboration
+ 2. Asymmetric encryption
- 3. Individuals and interactions
+ 3. Hashing algorithm
- 4. Comprehensive documentation
+ 4. Secret sharing scheme

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  Secret sharing scheme
 </details>